RATE: Causal Explainability of Reward Models with Imperfect Counterfactuals: Setup

 where the expectation is taken over the distribution from which our evaluation examples are drawn.
 The problem here is that, even in the infinite data limit, this quantity does not generally isolate the effect of $W$ on $R$.
-For instance, if the procedure we use to collect the evaluation data has a correlation between helpfulness and length then the effect of these attributes will be conflated in the naive estimator (see \Cref{fig:compare}, right).
+For instance, if the procedure we use to collect the evaluation data has a correlation between helpfulness and length, then the effect of these attributes will be conflated in the naive estimator (see \Cref{fig:rewrite-illustration}, middle).
+Consequently, we will misinterpret the true behavior of the reward model.

 \paragraph{Treatment Effects} To isolate the effect of a given attribute on the reward model, we must take a causal perspective.
 Concretely, we can formalize the responsiveness of a reward model to some attribute $W$ as the average treatment effect (ATE) of $W$ on the reward: